SanderMertens/flecs/docs/FlecsScriptTutorial.md

 - Our prefab is static, we cannot change the parameters of the fence
 - The pillars and bars don't increase when the fence size increases

-## Assemblies
+## Templates
 Prefabs are static collections of entities and components that we can instantiate multiple times.
-Assemblies are _prefab compositions_ that can be parameterized.
-In other words, assemblies let us to create our Fence, while also specifying the width and height.
+Templates are _prefab compositions_ that can be parameterized.
+In other words, templates let us to create our Fence, while also specifying the width and height.

 Changing the above code into an template is easy.
 Just change this line: